Seán Dunne (poet): Life

 Dunne's father was Richard Dunne.
 His mother died in 1960 when Dunne was four.
-Sean attended Scoil Lorcain primary school in St Johns Park and Mount Sion secondary school in Waterford city, where he wrote for the school magazine and participated in organising poetry and music evenings.
+Seán attended Scoil Lorcain primary school in St Johns Park and Mount Sion secondary school in Waterford city, where he wrote for the school magazine and participated in organising poetry and music evenings.
 He attended University College Cork (UCC) where he was taught by Sean Lucy and John Montague and was part of a stream of talent issuing from the university in that period, which included Maurice Riordan, Gregory O'Donoghue, Theo Dorgan, Thomas McCarthy, William Wall, Gerry Murphy, Greg Delanty and others.
 He became part of a group referred to as "the Cork poets", despite not being from Cork himself.
 He was active in student politics, as detailed in his memoir The Road to Silence.

 After college Dunne settled in Cork where he worked in the city library and continued to write and publish poems.
 Around this time he began to make a living from freelance journalism.
 He joined the Cork Examiner daily newspaper as a columnist.

 Dunne died on 3 August 1995 of a heart problem, aged 39.

 He had three children.
 His son, Gavin Dunne, is a successful independent musician based in Cork.

 Sean Dunne Writers Festival

-In 1996 Waterford City Council inaugurated the Sean Dunne Writers Festival in his honour.
-The 2009 Festival took place in Waterford City from Thursday 19 March to Saturday 21 March.
-It featured poets such as Tom Paulin, Conor O'Callaghan and MacDara Woods, with performance poets Eamon Carr and Raven.
-It also featured writers A. L. Kennedy, Paul Carson, Declan Lynch and more.
-The winner of the competition was Luke Byrne from St John's Park, Waterford, for his poem "Winter".
+In 1996 Waterford City Council inaugurated the Seán Dunne Writers Weekend in his honour.
+In 2002, under the auspices of the Waterford City Arts Office it became a festival.
+A major part of it was the Seán Dunne Young Writers Awards.

+Over the years the festival featured writers and poets such as author John McGahern, writer and former Taoiseach Garret FitGerald, Playwright and author Danny Morrison, author Tom Paulin, Conor O'Callaghan and MacDara Woods, with performance poets Eamon Carr and Raven.
+It also featured A. L. Kennedy, Paul Carson, journalist Declan Lynch and a veritable who's who of contemporary Irish Literature.

+In 2012 Waterford Library took up the reins of the festival and soon after it was realigned and rebranded The Waterford Writers Weekend.

+Today Seán's legacy lives on with his books available from The Gallery Press.
+There are also readings of his work at the annual Waterford Poetry Day and a poetry competition in his honour for Primary School children.